Spec-Driven Development

 The default Akka constitution mandates both unit and integration tests, so these should also be generated and verified during this step.

 When the code is complete, you should be able to exercise any RESTful APIs or user interfaces created.
-Akka actually makes this step easier as well.
+Akka makes this step easier as well.

 Build, exercise, and deploy

 You should never have to leave your agent chat during the spec-driven SDLC.
-If you use the /akka.build command, you will get a ton of extra bonus features beyond a simple mvn compile exec:java.
+If you use the /akka.build command, you get a ton of extra bonus features beyond a simple mvn compile exec:java.

-• Pre-existing services will be shut down
+Pre-existing services are shut down

-• Your service is re-compiled and all tests are run
+Your service is re-compiled and all tests are run

-• Your service is launched
+Your service is launched

-• The build command leaves your service running, so you can exercise it manually, including using the Akka console’s built-in request tracking.
+The build command leaves your service running, so you can exercise it manually, including using the Akka console’s built-in request tracking.

 Specify your ideas!

-You no longer have to invest massive amounts of time in "what-if" scenarios, you can just specify and go.
-All you need is initspecifyclarifyplantasksimplement and build.
+You no longer have to invest massive amounts of time in "what-if" scenarios — you can just specify and go.
+All you need is init → specify → clarify → plan → tasks → implement and build.

 SDD commands in your coding assistant